Unreachable statement using final and non-final variable in Java

 - Have a return statement before them

 - Have an infinite loop before them

 - Execution forcibly terminated before them

-This in turn makes the second statement unreachable i.e. jvm can’t reach to that statement during program life cycle.
-So, its is giving “unreachable statement” error.
-Here, the program is right if looked by the coding point of view but what actually JVM thinks is that if in any condition a statement is not executed, then what is the need of using that statement?
-So, try to avoid this type of situations.
+This, in turn, makes the second statement unreachable i.e. JVM can’t reach that statement during the program life cycle.
+So, it is giving an “unreachable statement” error.
+Here, the program is right if looked from the coding point of view but what actually JVM thinks is that if in any condition a statement is not executed, then what is the need of using that statement?
+So, try to avoid this type of situation.

-What if the final keyword is removed in the above program?
+What if the final keyword in itself is removed ?

-Here, interesting thing happens.
+Here, an interesting thing happens.
 Removing the final keyword prints the output.
-But in this case also, the last print statement is unreachable.
+But in this case, also, the last print statement is unreachable.

 Note: In the second program, while executing, the output will be TLE as the while loop is not terminating.

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important Java Foundation and Collections concepts with the Fundamentals of Java and Java Collections Course at a student-friendly price and become industry ready.
 To complete your preparation from learning a language to DS Algo and many more, please refer Complete Interview Preparation Course.